Computer Use Policy

 The Grand County Public Library offers a variety of computer services to the community.
 This Computer Use Policy was developed under the direction of the Library Board of Directors in order to meet the provisions of Utah Code Section 9-7-215.
 The policy includes rules for use and is guided by the Federal Children’s Internet Protection Act and portions of the Utah Code described in UCA 9-7-213, 9-7-215, and 9-7-216 and Administrative Rule 223-2, and is reviewed at least once every three years.
 A summary of the library laws regarding internet use is provided on the opening screen of each public Internet computer session in the library.
 Specific information about the library’s various computers and user groups are listed in Attachment A.

-Internet Access: The Internet, a world-wide network of computer networks, is an essential medium for obtaining and transmitting information of all types.
+Internet Access: The Internet is an essential medium for obtaining and transmitting information of all types.
 Therefore, public access to the Internet is germane to the Library’s mission.
 However, the Internet is an unregulated medium, and may provide access to information that is inaccurate, illegal, or that some may find offensive or disturbing.
 To initiate a session using the Internet, all users must agree to the library’s use policy, which appears on the browser’s opening screen.
 The Library prohibits illegal activity on Internet computers and takes no responsibility for content of materials viewed on the Internet.
 Briefly, illegal activity under Utah law includes gambling, fraud, and viewing materials legally defined as child pornography, obscenity, and materials harmful to minors.
 For the complete text of the Utah code that pertains to Internet use in the Library, please ask the library staff or find it on the world wide web: (Utah Code Annotated 9-7-213, 9-7-215, 9-7-216 and Rule 223.2).
 U.S. copyright law (Title 17, U.S.Code) prohibits the unauthorized reproduction or distribution of copyrighted materials, except as permitted by the principles of fair use.
 Users may not copy or distribute electronic materials (including electronic mail, text, images, programs, music files or data) without the explicit permission of the copyright holder.
 All responsibility for any consequences of copyright infringement lies with the user; the Grand County Public Library expressly disclaims any liability or responsibility resulting from such violations.

-Technology Protection Measures: The Library, pursuant to Federal laws and Utah code 9-7-215, imposes a technology protection measure (filtering software) on all library computers with Internet access (including staff and public access computers) that is intended to (1) protect against illegal visual depictions that are child pornography or obscene, (2) protect minors against visual depictions that are child pornography, harmful to minors, or obscene, and (3) protect the Library’s network security and ensure equitable bandwidth distribution.
+Technology Protection Measures: The Library, pursuant to Federal laws and Utah code 9-7-215, imposes a technology protection measure (filtering software) on all library computers with Internet access (including staff computers, public access computers, and wireless networks) that is intended to (1) protect against illegal visual depictions that are child pornography or obscene, (2) protect minors against visual depictions that are child pornography, harmful to minors, or obscene, and (3) protect the Library’s network security and ensure equitable bandwidth distribution.
 The federal Children’s Internet Protection Act and Utah state law specify that patrons may request an exception to filter a specific website.
 Library Staff will not allow an exception for any illegal site or for any site blocked that could present a network safety concern including peer-to-peer and file sharing websites.
 Administrative procedures and guidelines for staff to follow in enforcing the policy have been established and are described herein, and procedures to handle complaints about this policy and its enforcement, and about observed patron behavior, are included below and are available at the library for public review.

 Children’s Computers: The Library takes no responsibility for content of materials that children view on the Internet, games they may play on the computers, etc. Staff members oversee computers as much as possible, and additional technological measures are used in the Children’s Room but parents are ultimately responsible for their children, whether they are present or not.